baileyrosen3/crawl4ai/README.md

 ## Output

-The script will create the specified `output_dir` (default: `pine-script-docs/v4`) if it doesn't exist and save the crawled documentation pages as `.md` files within that directory.
-Each file will contain the Markdown content of a single documentation page, prefixed with a comment indicating the source URL.
+The script will create the specified `output_dir` if it doesn't exist and save the crawled pages as `.md` files within that directory.
+Each file typically contains the Markdown content of a single web page, often prefixed with a comment indicating the source URL.

 ## `.gitignore`